mamantoha/crystal-cmark-gfm/README.md

 ## Development

-If you want to build it yourself, make sure you've also cloned compression submodules:
+If you want to build it yourself, make sure you've also cloned submodules:

 ```console
 git submodule update --init --recursive